BreeeZe/rpos/README.md

 This allows the Pi to be used as a surveillance camera without the need for adding any custom camera files to your Synology NAS.
 First demo video @ https://youtu.be/ZcZbF4XOH7E

-This version uses a modified version of the "node-soap" v0.80 library (https://github.com/vpulim/node-soap/releases/tag/v0.8.0) located @ https://github.com/BreeeZe/node-soap
+This version uses a patched version of the "node-soap" v0.80 library (https://github.com/vpulim/node-soap/releases/tag/v0.8.0) located @ https://github.com/BreeeZe/node-soap

 #How to:

-Download the code on your machine (which has nodejs installed) and restore the dependecies using the "npm update" command.
+Download the code on your machine (which has nodejs installed) and restore the dependencies using the "npm update" command.

 Copy the code to your Pi